 The ‘diabetes’ spice that beat metformin

 So many of my friends and family members suffer from type 2 diabetes.
-In fact, it seems the list of people I know dealing with this disease grows daily.
-After all, diabetes is known as a lifestyle disease — and as our waists grow, so does our risk of blood sugar problems.
+In fact, it seems the list grows daily.
+Because there’s a connection to lifestyle — and as our waistlines grow, so does our risk of blood sugar problems.

-And with that rise in blood sugar problems comes the rise in the number of people on diabetes drugs, like metformin.
+And with that rise in blood sugar problems comes the increase in the number of people on diabetes drugs, like metformin.

 These people then have to suffer the side effects — like stomach pain, diarrhea, gas, weakness, muscle pain, headache and even upper respiratory infections — that come with those medications.

-But what if I told you that there was a plant that researchers believe may be just as effective at improving glucose intolerance as metformin, but without the side effects?
+But what if I told you there was a plant that researchers believe may be just as effective as metformin at improving glucose intolerance, without its side effects?

 The plant that induced ‘antidiabetic activity’